Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Experiments

-Focusing now on a more challenging dataset, we split ImageNet-1000 into 10 tasks of 100 classes.
-To evaluate CP\&S, we train ResNet-18 with 90 epochs and SGD with a learning rate equal to 0.1 dividing it by 10 every 30 epochs. \Cref{fig:imagenet1000_resnet18_comparison} shows that CP\&S performs better than the state of the art, exhibiting more than 20\% higher accuracy than the next best method, which this time is BiC \cite{hou2019learning} instead of iTAML.
-We found this result to be particularly striking, since the prediction accuracy remains around 94\% with virtually no forgetting for the first time in the literature, to the best of our knowledge. \Cref{fig:imagenet1000_resnet18_ours} also shows results for different test batch sizes for determining the task-ID and corresponding subnetwork.
+\paragraph{ImageNet-1000.} Focusing now on a more challenging dataset, we split ImageNet-1000 into 10 tasks of 100 classes.
+To evaluate CP\&S, we train ResNet-18 with 90 epochs and SGD with a learning rate equal to 0.1 dividing it by 10 every 30 epochs.
+Figure \ref{fig:imagenet1000_resnet18_acc}(a) shows that CP\&S performs better than the state-of-the-art, exhibiting more than 10\% higher Top-5 accuracy than the next best method, which is DER \cite{yan2021dynamically} and more than 20\% improvement over the second best BiC \cite{hou2019learning}.
+We found this result to be particularly striking, since the prediction accuracy remains around 94\% with virtually no forgetting for the first time in the literature, to the best of our knowledge.
+Figure \ref{fig:imagenet1000_resnet18_acc}(b) also shows results for different test batch sizes for determining the task-ID and corresponding subnetwork.
 Once again, a batch size of 20 provides a good trade-off between accuracy and sample size.
 Interestingly, prediction accuracy is better for CP\&S method than others even when using only 5 test samples in the batch.
-With 20 images in the test batch we can almost reach the upper bound of the task-IL scenario, completely reaching it when using 50 images (i.e. identifying the task-ID correctly in $100\%$ of the cases).
+With 20 images in the test batch, we can almost reach the upper bound of the task-IL scenario, completely reaching it when using 50 images (i.e. identifying the task-ID correctly in $100\%$ of the cases).

+In addition, we provide a comparison on the ImageNet-1000 dataset calculating Top-1 accuracy.
+In Table \ref{tab:aia_imagenet1000}, we observe that CP\&S outperforms the two most recent state-of-the-art methods, DER and FOSTER, by more than 10\%.

-\paragraph{\bf CUB-200-2011.} We split CUB-200-2011 dataset into four tasks with 50 classes in each of the tasks.
+\paragraph{CUB-200-2011} We split CUB-200-2011 dataset into four tasks with 50 classes in each of the tasks.
 For testing, we take standard ResNet-18 pretrained on ImageNet-1000 \cite{deng2009imagenet} and fine-tuned with SGD.
 For iTAML, we also use pretrained weights and use the same hyperparameters for fine-tuning that are used in the original paper for other large-scale datasets.
 The pruning parameter for CP\&S is $\alpha_{conv}=0.95$ and only one pruning iteration is used.